It's clear to most merchants (72% to be exact) that shopping cart abandonment is a real problem.

 To do send checkout recovery emails, you of course need the shopper's email address.
-You can capture it through onsite displays like pop ups or flyouts that are triggered upon exit intent (also known as a cart saver).
+You can capture it through onsite displays like pop ups or flyouts that are triggered upon exit intent.

 2.)
 Simplify your checkout process

-Use a progress indicator if you, like most online retailers, have a multi-stage checkout process and try to keep the checkout process to less than 5 steps (5 steps is the average length of the checkout process among the top 100 online retailers).
+Use a progress indicator if you, like most online retailers, have a multi-stage checkout process and try to keep the checkout process to less than 5 steps.

 3.)
 Incentivize customers with a discount

 People love a bargain.
-Over 25 million Americans are using mobile coupon apps to find discounts each month and emails containing coupons offer a 48% increase in revenue per email (an important statistic to consider when crafting your checkout recovery emails).
+Roughly 145 million Americans are expected to use digital coupons.
+Emails containing coupons offer a 48% increase in revenue per email, an important statistic to consider when crafting your checkout recovery emails.